 Hours of work

-Ordinary hours are an employee's normal and regular hours of work, which do not attract overtime rates.
+Ordinary hours are an employee's normal and regular hours of work.

 On this page:

-- times of the day ordinary hours can be worked (for example, between 7am - 7pm).
+- times of the day that ordinary hours can be worked (for example, between 7am and 7pm).

-The time of the day ordinary hours are worked is called the spread of hours (for example, between 7am - 7pm).
+The times of the day that ordinary hours are worked within is called the spread of hours (for example, between 7am and 7pm).
 Time worked outside the spread of ordinary hours can attract overtime rates.

 Find more information about maximum and minimum hours of work and the spread of hours in your award by selecting from the list below.